DengPingFan/CODToolbox/README.md

 ### 0. :fire: NEWS :fire:
-- [2020/11/26] :boom: Updating one bug in main.m file to insure max value is less than 1. threshold =  2* mean(sal(:)); -》 threshold = min(2 * mean2(sal), 1);
+- [2020/11/26] :boom: Updating one bug in main.m file to ensure the max value is less than 1. threshold =  2* mean(sal(:)); -》 threshold = min(2 * mean2(sal), 1);

 1. **S**earch and **I**dentification **Net**work (**SINet**)